sourmash-bio/sourmash/doc/command-line.md

 --ksize -- do the comparisons at this k-mer size.
 --containment -- compute containment instead of similarity.
         C(i, j) = size(i intersection j) / size(i).
+--from-file -- append the list of files in this text file to the input
+        signatures
 ```

 **Note:** compare by default produces a symmetric similarity matrix that can be used as an input to clustering.
 With `--containment`, however, this matrix is no longer symmetric and cannot formally be used for clustering.